stalj/prg-basics/04-Functions/Functions.md

     <https://docs.python.org/3/library/math.html>

-    Using functions and constants available in the \'math\' module, write a program that calculates and displays:
+    Using functions and constants available in the \'math\' module, write a program that calculates and prints:

     * square root of 7
     * natural logarithm of 5